 The Sound Booth Laboratory has a BIOPAC MP-160 system for physiological data collection.
 This system supports two BIOPAC Respiratory Effort Transducers and their associated interface modules.

 Studies of the aerodynamics of speech production are conducted with our Glottal Enterprises oral and nasal airflow and pressure transducers.

 We use a Glottal Enterprises EG-2 electroglottograph for noninvasive measurement of vocal fold vibration.

-Our GE LOGIQbook portable ultrasound is used for studying vocal tract kinematics and dynamics.
+Our GE LOGIQbook portable ultrasonic imaging system is used for studying vocal tract kinematics and dynamics.